EmilSV/WebGPUSharp/README.md

 ## Buffers
-WebGPUSharps Buffers are different from their javascript two ways
+WebGPUSharp's buffers are different from their JavaScript counterparts in two ways:

-* When you get the mapped data you get it thought a callback via a span this is for safety reasons as if you just got a span you cloud unmap the buffer while still holding a reference to the span causing undefined behavior.
+* When you get the mapped data, you get it through a callback via a span.
+This is for safety reasons: if you just got a span, you could unmap the buffer while still holding a reference to the span, causing undefined behavior.
 ```csharp

 var buffer = device.CreateBuffer(new()